 - If you are upgrading a 10.4.1 or earlier release tile cache data store, use the exportmanageddb utility to make a backup copy of the tile cache data store.
 If anything goes wrong with the upgrade and you need to revert to your previous installation, you can re-install the older version of ArcGIS Data Store software and use the importmanagedb utility to import the export file.

 - If you are upgrading a 10.4 or 10.4.1 spatiotemporal big data store, make a backup copy of the content directory on every machine in the spatiotemporal big data store.
 If anything goes wrong with the upgrade and you need to revert to your previous installation, you can re-install the older version of ArcGIS Data Store software and replace the content directory on each machine with the backup copies of the directories.

-Highly available and spatiotemporal big data stores
+Highly available data stores

 The order in which you upgrade data store types does not matter, but the order in which you upgrade each machine in a highly available data store does matter.
 When upgrading a highly available relational or tile cache data store, you must install the new version of ArcGIS Data Store on the primary and standby machines, then you can configure both machines by running the Data Store Configuration wizard or configuredatastore utility from the primary machine.
 This configures both the primary and standby machines.

 If your spatiotemporal big data store contains more than one machine, install a new version of ArcGIS Data Store on all the machines.
 Next, log in to one of the machines using an administrator login and configure all the machines in the spatiotemporal big data store by running the Data Store Configuration wizard or configuredatastore utility.
 This configures all machines in the spatiotemporal big data store.